S-Rafael/m3di/README.md

 ## Format of the JSON data files

 This section describes the content of the input and output [JSON data](https://www.json.org/) files.
-You may also look at example files shipped with the program (in the `'census'` subdirectory).
+You may also look at example files shipped in the `census/` subdirectory.

 ### Input files